 Hello, I am Colleen McNatt Engelbrecht, a grant writer and freelancer.
-In 2019, I directly created more than 35 grants exceeding $1.5M in prospective funding.
-In 2020, I increased my grant submissions 1.5 times.
-My largest grant award to date is $200,000 (private foundation) and $80,000 (federal).
+In 2017, I “dropped out” of corporate life and pivoted to a new career as a grants professional.
+This new vocation blends my writing and journalism school training along with decades of experience in the financial services industry.
+My largest grant award to date is $200,000 (private foundation) and $197,500 (federal).
 In my last corporate role, I shared responsibility for over $73M in the branch.
 I hold fiscal accountability very seriously and treat other people’s money like my own.

 I landed my first internship at The Burbank Leader, which back then, was a standalone independent newspaper.
 My first laptop was a Tandy computer and I would send my articles through a modem on a long gray telephone cord.
 I would still write stories and save them on a floppy disc, which would often melt on my dashboard in the Southern California sun.
 My college stint at The Daily Titan offered a window into the real workplace culture of a newsroom.
 Back then, most of the editors were male and the Sports department was entirely so.